ajikia15/klaptBack/README.md

-# Klaptopi: Modern Laptop Marketplace API
+# Kaido: Laptop Marketplace API

-Welcome to **Klaptopi**, a feature-rich, modern NestJS API for managing a laptop marketplace.
-This project demonstrates best practices in RESTful API design, authentication, filtering, and modular architecture using [NestJS](https://nestjs.com/), [TypeORM](https://typeorm.io/), and [SQLite](https://www.sqlite.org/).
+**Kaido** is a feature-rich, modern NestJS API for managing a laptop marketplace.
+This project provides RESTful APIs for CRUD operations such as authentication, filtering and so on.
+Project uses [NestJS](https://nestjs.com/), [TypeORM](https://typeorm.io/), and [SQLite](https://www.sqlite.org/).

 ---